 Better still – you can subscribe to my weekly newsletter to always be in the know about the best kids activities Melbourne offers families every weekend and during the week.

 Happy adventuring!
 I know you’ll find a lot of fun things to do in Melbourne and love about the city!

-HOT TIP: Save up big on your Melbourne city adventure when you get the Klook Melbourne and Beyond Pass – an all-in-one pass that will give you access to Melbourne’s top activities and all-time favourite Melbourne attractions like the Old Melbourne Gaol, SEA LIFE Melbourne Aquarium, Peninsula Hot Springs, Melbourne Skydeck, Melbourne Zoo, O'Brien Icehouse, Legoland and more!
+HOT TIP: Save up big on your Melbourne city adventure when you get the Klook Melbourne and Beyond Pass – an all-in-one pass that will give you access to the top fun activities in Melbourne and all-time favourite Melbourne attractions like the Old Melbourne Gaol, SEA LIFE Melbourne Aquarium, Peninsula Hot Springs, Melbourne Skydeck, Melbourne Zoo, O’Brien Icehouse, Legoland and more!